OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Multiparameter local quantum estimation theory

-where $N$ is the number of repetitions of the experiment, and the matrix inequality is understood in the sense of Loewner order i.e. $V(\boldsymbol{\lambda},\{\Pi_k\} ) - \frac{1}{N}F(\boldsymbol{\lambda},\{\Pi_k\} )^{-1}$ is positive semi-definite.
-Furthermore the inequality Eq.~\eqref{CRB} is asymptotically saturable in the large $N$ limit~\cite{Lehmann1998theor}.
-Clearly, the Born rule implies a dependence of the information on the chosen POVM, consequently, one would like to optimize the FIM Eq.~\eqref{fim} over the set of possible measurements.
-While this maximization has simple result for a single-parameter, in the multiparameter case the situation is more involved.
+Clearly, the Born rule implies a dependence of the information on the chosen POVM, consequently, one would like to maximize the FIM in Eq.~\eqref{fim} or minimize its inverse, i.e. the right-hand side of Eq.~\eqref{CRB}, over the set of possible measurements.
+While these optimizations are equivalent and lead to a simple result for a single parameter, in the multiparameter case the situation is more involved.
+Indeed, in general, it is not even possible to optimize a matrix in the Loewner sense.
+However, it is possible to derive matrix upper bounds on the FIM of any POVM that only depend on the parametric family of states.